Last updated May, 2023

 Here’s another way to think of it:

-P-value tells us how likely, or probable, it is that the outcome occurred, if the null hypothesis is true.
+P-value tells us how likely it is that the outcome, or a more extreme result occurred, if the null hypothesis is true.

-The probability of the outcome occurring, assuming the null hypothesis is true, is expressed as a value.
-In fact, some fun cocktail trivia knowledge, the “p” in p-value stands for probability!
+In fact, some fun cocktail trivia knowledge for you, the “p” in p-value stands for probability!

 Well, guess what?

-In rejecting the null hypothesis, we accept the alternative: that there is truly a conversion difference between variants, and the difference we found is not just due to random chance or error.
+In rejecting the null hypothesis, we accept the less likely alternative: that the test variant is truly better than the control; our results are not just due to random chance or error.

-An unusual and surprising outcome, the result is considered significant.
+An unusual and surprising outcome, the result is considered significant and noteworthy.

-Therefore, a p-value of ≤0.05 means the result is deemed statistically significant.
+Therefore, a p-value of ≤0.05 means the result is statistically significant.

-However, while a p-value of ≤0.05 is, typically, accepted, many data purists will balk at this threshold.
+However, while a p-value of ≤0.05 is, typically, accepted as significant, many data purists will balk at this threshold.